A topic from the subject of Nomenclature in Chemistry.

 Introduction

 Nomenclature is a system of rules for naming chemical compounds.
-In physical chemistry, nomenclature is used to identify and describe the properties of substances.
+In physical chemistry, nomenclature is crucial for identifying and describing the properties of substances.
 The International Union of Pure and Applied Chemistry (IUPAC) has established guidelines for nomenclature, ensuring uniformity and clarity in scientific communication.

 Basic Concepts